 argocd app sync frontend

-• selfHeal: true — Revert all drift
+• selfHeal: true to revert all drift

-• prune: true — Delete orphaned resources
+• prune: true to clean up orphaned resources

-• Fast feedback, pure GitOps
+• Fast feedback, no ceremony, pure GitOps

-• prune: true — Delete orphaned
+• selfHeal: true and prune: true

-• Alerts on any OutOfSync event
+• alerts on every OutOfSync event

-• selfHeal: false — Human review required
+• selfHeal: false, human review required

-• prune: false — Manual deletion only
+• prune: false, manual deletion only

 ignoreDifferences: